nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

-If your Nextcloud instance is installed in a subfolder called ``nextcloud`` and you're running Apache create or edit the :file:`.htaccess` file within the document root of your Web server and add the following lines::
+If your Nextcloud instance is installed in a subfolder called ``nextcloud`` and you're running Apache, create or edit the :file:`.htaccess` file within the document root of your Web server and add the following lines::

     <IfModule mod_rewrite.c>